libretro/docs/docs/guides/databases.md

 ## Databases and RetroArch Thumbnails

 Thumbnails _are not_ assigned or retrieved based on checksum, serial, or game database matching.
-[Thumbnails](https://docs.libretro.com/guides/roms-playlists-thumbnails/#thumbnails) are _only_ automatically retrieved and assigned if the thumbnail server image filename (i.e. the thumbnail [repository image filename](https://github.com/libretro-thumbnails/libretro-thumbnails)) matches the __game name__ or the __ROM filename__ (with some [flexibility](https://docs.libretro.com/guides/roms-playlists-thumbnails/#custom-thumbnails)).
-Databases assist thumbnail assignment if the game name assigned by the database, which then appears in the playlist, matches a repository/server thumbnail file name.

-Currently there is no _automatic_ process for updating libretro [thumbnail repository](https://github.com/libretro-thumbnails/libretro-thumbnails) image filenames based on game name updates in databases.
-Therefore thumbnail repository and server filenames can become outdated, which means the server thumbnail will not be retrieved for the associated game.
+See separate documentation for [thumbnail handling](https://docs.libretro.com/guides/roms-playlists-thumbnails/#thumbnails) and the thumbnail [matching algorithm](https://docs.libretro.com/guides/roms-playlists-thumbnails/#custom-thumbnails).

+Currently there is no _automatic_ process that applies database game name changes/updates to libretro [thumbnail repository](https://github.com/libretro-thumbnails/libretro-thumbnails) image filenames.
+Therefore one of the visible consequences of a Game Name or database problem is the lack of an appropriate thumbnail display in RetroArch if the `Game Name` displayed in the interface doesn't match a repository thumbnail filename.

 ### Help Fix a Database Game Name or Thumbnail Name Problem

-One of the visible consequences of a Game Name or database problem is the lack of an appropriate thumbnail whenever a `Game Name` displayed in the RetroArch interface doesn't match a repository thumbnail filename.

 - __Game name error__.
 To help fix a database error where the game name doesn't match a correctly named thumbnail in the repository, see [How to Contribute to Databases](#how-to-contribute-to-databases).
 - __Thumbnail name error__.
 To help fix a thumbnail in a case where a _correct_ database game name doesn't match the repository thumbnail name, follow the [Thumbnail Repository readme](https://github.com/libretro-thumbnails/libretro-thumbnails/blob/master/README.md#contributions) and [How To Contribute Thumbnails guide](https://docs.libretro.com/guides/roms-playlists-thumbnails/#contributing-thumbnails-how-to).